manybabies/manybabies.github.io/MB5.md

 ***
 ### Status
-* Finalizing stimuli and procedure design
-* Preparing Stage 1 Registered Report manuscript
+* Stage 1 Registered Report manuscript has been submitted to *Nature Human Behaviour*

 ***